As BT draws an end to ISDN/PSTN, you have until 2025 to find an alternative solution to your telephony and business internet requirements.

-This post will look at the old technology to be switched off, the reasons for the switch, what alternatives are available and how they can benefit your business.
+We look at the old technology that will be switched off, the reasons for the switch, what alternatives are available and how they can benefit your business.

 “The public switched telephone network (PSTN) is the aggregate of the world’s circuit-switched telephone networks that are operated by national, regional, or local telephony operators, providing infrastructure and services for public telecommunication” – Source